 - Shooting any opponent's vehicle only knocks it out for a few seconds.

-- Also applies to all vehicles that crash into a wall.
+- Also applies to all vehicles — even the player's — when they crash into a wall.

 - Obvious Rule Patch: In every game in the series, the player has to finish 3rd or better (of four racers in every game but Championship, which has six) to move onto the next race.
 In the original R.C.
 Pro-Am, every race automatically ended after the first car finishes the race, automatically assigning the player whatever position he/she is in at the time.
 This was fixed in every other game: